ckuijjer/expatcinema.com/README.md

 ### Favicon

-Use https://favicongrabber.com/ to grab a favicon for the cinema.json file
+- Use https://favicongrabber.com/ to grab a favicon for the cinema.json file
+- Use https://www.google.com/s2/favicons?domain=www.natlab.nl to get the favicon for the cinema.json file

 ## Troubleshooting